PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 ]} />

 ### Apps and integrations
-Both Pendo and PostHog have a wide selection of such apps and integrations available, for a number of popular platforms.
+Both Pendo and PostHog have a wide selection of apps and integration.
 Both also include integrations with tools such as Zapier, which enable you to move data to even more platforms.

 One unique advantage of PostHog is that, because it is open source, it’s easy to [create your own apps and integrations](/tutorials/build-your-own-posthog-app).
 This is useful if you’re, for example, using more niche software in your stack which hasn’t been widely adopted — or if you require a direct integration between PostHog and your product.